syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.MVC/aggregates/reactive-aggregate.md

 When using batch editing, the aggregate values will be refreshed on every cell save.
 The footer, group footer, and group caption aggregate values will be refreshed.

-> Adding a new record to the grouped grid will not refresh the aggregate values.
+N> Adding a new record to the grouped grid will not refresh the aggregate values.

 {% if page.publishingplatform == "aspnet-core" %}